How to Create a Mobile App: A Complete Development Guide

 Cross-platform apps are made to be compatible with multiple mobile operating systems.

-React Native, Xamarin, and Flutter are common software tools for developing cross-platform apps.
+React Native, Xamarin, and Flutter are standard software tools for developing cross-platform apps.

-While it is easier to take the cross-platform development route to release your app on a wider network, performance is not expected to be on par with native apps.
+While it is easier to take the cross-platform development route to release your app in a broader network, performance is not expected to be on par with native apps.
 Customization is also more difficult.

 Hybrid Apps

-Hybrid apps use traditional web technologies like JavaScript, HTML, and CSS but encapsulate the product into an application that’s optimized for mobile users.
-This is less demanding in regards to cost and time for developers and businesses.
+Hybrid apps use traditional web technologies like JavaScript, HTML, and CSS, but encapsulate the product into an application that’s optimized for mobile users.
+This is less demanding in terms of cost and time for developers and businesses.

 There is some confusion in the industry about the difference between hybrid apps and cross-platform apps.